verrazzano/docs/content/en/docs/setup/install/customizing/storage.md

           storage: 100Gi
 ```

-### Using global and local persistence settings together
+### Use global and local persistence settings together

 The following example uses a `dev` installation profile, but overrides the profile persistence settings to: